 end

 It is recommended by the author of Verilator to split up always blocks (combinatorial or sequential) so they contain as few statements as possible.
 This allows Verilator the most freedom to order the code to improve execution performance.
+Presumably, this provides similar freedoms to other simulators.

 Drive one signal per block.
 With complex control flow statements, it is tempting to use a single always_comb block to drive multiple signals.
 In some circumstances, there may be good reasons to do this, such as when many output signals are used in a similar way, but in the general case, splitting each signal into a separate block makes it clear what logic involved in driving that signal, and as such, facilitates further simplification.

 An additional reason to avoid driving multiple signals per always_comb block is that Verilator can infer a dependence between two signals, leading to false circular combinatorial loops.
 In these cases, it issues an UPOPTFLAT warning and cannot optimise the path, leading to reduced emulation performance.
-Generally, fixing warnings pertaning to unoptimisable constructs can improve Verilator’s simulation performance by up to a factor of two.
+Generally, fixing warnings pertaining to unoptimisable constructs can improve Verilator’s simulation performance by up to a factor of two.

 always_comb begin